 Sky Broadband Boost is a speed guarantee add-on that customers can subscribe to alongside their Sky Broadband package.
 It does not actually make your broadband speed faster, despite what the name suggests.
 Subscribers get daily speed checks from Sky, free engineer visits and bonus mobile data, plus a guaranteed speed in every room.

-Sky Broadband Boost is available for customers with one of Sky's faster broadband deals; Superfast 35, Superfast, Ultrafast, Ultrafast Plus or Gigafast.
+Sky Broadband Boost is now only available for customers with Sky Q and one of Sky's faster broadband deals; Superfast 35, Superfast, Ultrafast, Ultrafast Plus or Gigafast.
 It will cost an extra £5 per month and requires you to sign up for a minimum of 18 months.

 You can find out more about the pros and cons of Sky Broadband in our ‘Sky Broadband Review’.